 The Trademark Office reviews trademark applications for federal registration and determines whether an applicant meets the requirements for federal registration.
 We do not decide whether you have the right to use a mark (which differs from the right to register).
 Even without a registration, you may still use any mark adopted to identify the source of your goods and/or services.
 Once a registration issues, it is up to the owner of a mark to enforce its rights in the mark based on ownership of a federal registration.

-Office of Policy and External Affairs
+Office of Policy and International Affairs

-The Office of Policy and External Affairs is authorized by the American Inventors Protection Act (AIPA) to provide guidance, conduct programs and studies, and otherwise interact with international IP offices and international intergovernmental organizations on matters involving the protection of intellectual property.
+The Office of Policy and International Affairs is authorized by the American Inventors Protection Act (AIPA) to provide guidance, conduct programs and studies, and otherwise interact with international IP offices and international intergovernmental organizations on matters involving the protection of intellectual property.
 Our established Office of External Affairs carries out the functions authorized by the AIPA.

 Office of the General Counsel